marcojanssen/silex-routing-service-provider/README.md

 ## Todo

-convert as whole, there is no option set this per rout at the moment before & after middleware still need to be implemented using xml and yml.
-This due to the fact that defining a callback might not be possible in yml and xml
+convert as whole, there is no option set this per rout at the moment before & after middleware still need to be implemented using xml and yml. (if possible)